ALOKCS9700/CrudAppSqlite/README.md

 # CrudAppSqlite
-This App can Perform some task like :- Udate,add,delete,delete all, submit
+This App can Perform some task like :- Update,add,delete,delete all, submit